-As Parkinson’s disease (PD) progresses, “ Temporary, involuntary inability to take a step or initiate movement.” can become a safety challenge.
+As Parkinson’s disease (PD) progresses, “freezing” can become a safety challenge.
 Recognize when this Parkinson’s symptom may happen and what to do after to minimize injury.

 What is freezing?